rn0l485/Flask_API_type/Flask_API/README.md

 #SRE Task

-Hi, this README document is for the SRE task from Klarna.

 This task is done by Python's framework, Flask, and the monitoring tool are Prometheus and Grafana.

 The OS system I used is Mac OS.
 I'll introduce how to use the web service at below.